ElephtAI/Learning-Notes/Paper_sum.md

             - There is a implicit bias due to the start point:
                 - > **Solution**: simulating r random walks of fixed length l starting from every node
         - **[ii]** show node2vec in accordance with **principles in network science** -> [providing flexibility in discovering representations conforming to different equivalences]
+            - > **homophily hypothesis**: nodes that are highly interconnected and belong to simliar network clusters or communities should be embedded closely together
+            - > **structural equivalence hypothesis**: nodes have similar structural roles in networks should be embedded closely together
         - **[iii]** extend node2vec (and other feature learning methods) based on **neighborhood preserving objectives**, from node -> pair of nodes (edge prediction tasks)
         - **[iv]** evaluate node2vec on `multi-lable classification` and `link prediction`
     - <u>**Other Notes**</u>: